Articles

 In the past 2 years, Washington state's corrections department lost nearly $53 million in jury verdicts and settlements to victims or their families.
 Attorneys and victims' families say the lawsuits should force the state to improve its supervision of dangerous criminals.
 State officials say there is no way they can guarantee ex-cons won't commit new crimes.
 What should be done to protect the public from dangerous parolees and minimize lawsuits?

-American Probation and Parole Association -- International association composed of individuals from the United States, its US territories and Canada; actively involved with probation, parole and community-based corrections, in both adult and juvenile sectors including all levels of government, local, state/provincial and federal agencies.
+American Probation and Parole Association -- International association of members from the US, territories and Canada; involved with probation, parole and community-based corrections, in adult and juvenile sectors including all levels of government, local, state/provincial and federal agencies.

 Kari & Associates